garbagetown/guideline/source_en/ArchitectureInDetail/ExceptionHandling.rst

        | This class is implemented in accordance with the rules of the message ID described in \ :doc:`Message <MessageManagement>`\  guidelines.
    * - | (6)
      - | ExceptionLogger
-     - | A class to output log of exceptions
+     - | A class to output log of exceptions.
        | Monitoring log (only messages) and application log (both messages and stack trace) can be output.
        | This class is used from Filter or Interceptor classes provided by the framework.
        | When the execution is to be continued by handling the exceptions in application code, log should be output by using this class.